 To get the most out of any museum we need to go multiple times to fully explore and repeat activities to make the learning stick.
 Paying to go multiple times is prohibitive for most families.
 Therefore these educational resources, once you add an admission fee, will cease to serve their purpose.

 London’s museums are vast, you could spend weeks visiting the Natural History and Science Museums alone (they conveniently stand next door to each other).
 They are so impressive and absorbing that the kids want to go back time after time.
-My kids still ask they to visit at 13 and 11 year olds after spending their whole childhoods being regular visitors.
+My kids still ask to visit at 13 and 11 year olds after spending their whole childhoods being regular visitors.

 London has got it right, free access to these incredible educational resources should be free for all, particularly children.
 At the moment the museums have a suggested 5 pound donation, but it is just that, a suggestion, nobody puts any pressure on you to pay.
 We visit time and time again, sometimes for an hour, sometimes for four, sometimes just to buy a coffee or support them by using their shop.
 We put money in the box when we can.